 Despite the RCMP murders, the miners did not stop their strike.

-A week after the Estevan Riot, the mine owners conceded an 8-hour day, better wages, rent cuts, and an end to the company store monopolies.
-The miners made the difficult compromise of dropping their demand for union recognition to win these gains.
-They did not win recognition until the mid-1940s.
+A week after the police riot, the mine owners conceded the 8-hour day, better wages, rent reductions, and an end to the company store monopoly.
+In exchange, the miners made the difficult decision to drop their demand for union recognition.
+They did not win union recognition until the mid-1940s.

 To mark the one-year anniversary of the RCMP murders, a local memorial was erected to the three fallen miners.

-The municipal authorities, local police and RCMP were vocally opposed and demanded the inscription on the tomb be changed.
+The municipal authorities, local police and RCMP were vocally opposed to the memorial and demanded the inscription on the tomb be changed.
 The miners refused.

-Shortly thereafter, the memorial was vandalized, the “RCMP” chiseled off the stone.
+Shortly after, the memorial was vandalized: “RCMP” was chiseled off the stone memorial.

 The Daily Worker, the newspaper of the Communists, ran a cartoon mocking the coal operators’ hurt feelings and displayed and RCMP officer shedding tears while pointing at the tombstone.